PaulElisha/PaulElisha/README.md

 Throughout my career, I have build and contributed to (via open-source) a wide array of sophisticated systems:

 - Developed Secure Smart Contracts: authored, tested, and deployed complex Solidity smart contracts for Decentralized Exchanges (DEXs).
-- Contributed to stablecoin solutions: built scalable microservices in Go and Typescript to facilitate seamless crypto-to-fiat conversions and international payments.
+- Contributed to the cngn stablecoin price oracle solution: refactored and secured the oracle integration powering the cNGN stablecoin, a wrapped central bank digital currency (CBDC).
 - Authored the [Handling Deltas for Liquidity Modifications](https://docs.uniswap.org/contracts/v4/guides/unlock-callback#handling-deltas-for-liquidity-modifications) section of the Uniswap V4 documentation: explained discrepancies between static liquidity math and real execution results due to tick crossings, price movement, and rounding.
 Outlined best practices for slippage checks and delta-based settlement, improving reliability of custom router implementations.
 - Created Advanced Trading Bots: developed profitable MEV (Maximal Extractable Value) and liquidation bots that interact with complex DeFi protocols, requiring deep blockchain and economic understanding.
-- Researched on the following topics:
+# Researched on the following topics:
  * "Scalability in blockchain architecture: enabling concurrency in blockchain architecture while preventing double-spending, race conditions and guarantee consistency".
  * "Explained Uniswap V3 comprehensively touching on liquidity math, position management and the core concept of concentrated liquidity"